 Different Types of Management Fees

 The management fees of Robo Advisors can be levied in a variety of ways.
-A big majority of robo advisors charge management fees based on a percentage of your investment account, and the fees will adjust depending on the amount of your account.
+A significant majority of robo advisors charge management fees based on a percentage of your investment account, and the fees will adjust depending on the amount of your account.

 Typical Range of Fees